UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 ![](DeconICA_introduction_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-Then we apply ICA (matlab version with stabilisation see vignette:###) and we decompose to 11 components.
+Then we apply ICA (matlab version with stabilisation see [vignette: Running fastICA with icasso stabilisation](Icasso.html)) and we decompose to 11 components.
 If you don't have file you can find in `data-vignettes` the file `mix1_ica.RData`.

 ```r